EricHuang49/my-page/content/authors/admin/_index.md

 I am a Ph.D. candidate in economics at University of Pennsylvania.
 My research interest focuses on the macroeconomic implications of inequality.

-My job market paper studies how allocative efficiency in the labor market can be influenced by households' precautionary motive.
+My job market paper studies how allocative efficiency in the labor market can be influenced by households' wealth holdings.

 I am on the 2022/2023 job market.